NsMobileTeam/NsAndroidCommonUtils/README.md

 //Opens the app settings of the current app public static void openAppSettings()
-//Get a color state list for changing a view tint programmatically public static ColorStateList getBackgroundTint(@ColorInt int color)
+//Get a color state list for changing a view tint programmatically public static ColorStateList getTint(@ColorInt int color)
 //Converts any serializable object or array of objects into a json string public static <T> String toJson(T object)
 //Parse a json into a serializable object of type T